John-Michael Sauer, PhD

 Dr. John-Michael Sauer is a toxicologist by training with over 15 years of experience in drug discovery and development.
 He has been responsible for leading multiple functional areas across several pharmaceutical companies.
 He is dedicated to bringing quantitative translational science approaches to safety assessment, as well as transforming the way we use nonclinical safety data to drive clinical study design and data interpretation.

 John-Michael has over 100 scientific publications in the areas of toxicology, drug metabolism, clinical pharmacology, pharmacokinetics, and pharmacology.

-John-Michael received his undergraduate and Master’s degrees in Biomedical Sciences at Western Michigan University, and his Doctorate degree in Pharmacology and Toxicology from The University of Arizona.
+John-Michael received his undergraduate and Master’s degree in Biomedical Sciences at Western Michigan University and his Doctorate degree in Pharmacology and Toxicology from The University of Arizona.

-Currently, John-Michael is the Executive Director of the Predictive Safety Testing Consortium at the Critical Path Institute and an Adjunct Research Professor in the Department of Pharmacology at the University of Arizona, College of Medicine.
+Currently, John-Michael is Program Officer, Biomarkers Program and Executive Director, Predictive Safety Testing Consortium (PSTC), Inflammatory Bowel Disease (IBD) Group and Polycystic Kidney Disease Outcomes Consortium (PKDOC) for the Critical Path Institute, and an Adjunct Research Professor in the Department of Pharmacology at the University of Arizona, College of Medicine.